This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 The answer is in the data.
 And the data is merciless.

-Detroit: The City That Disappeared
+Detroit — The City That Disappeared

 In 1960, Detroit was the wealthiest city per capita in the United States.
 It had the highest rate of homeownership in America.
 Its population stood at 1.67 million people, and it was the engine of American manufacturing (U.S. Census Bureau, 1960 Decennial Census).

-Detroit: The 60-Year Decline
+Detroit — The 60-Year Decline

-- Median household income: roughly $34,000, compared to a national median above $70,000
+- Median household income — about $34,000, compared to a national median above $70,000

-- Public school proficiency: only 16% of Detroit third-graders proficient in reading — the lowest of any large city in the NAEP
+- Public school proficiency — only 16% of Detroit third-graders proficient in reading, the lowest of any large city in the NAEP

-- Municipal bankruptcy: in 2013, Detroit became the largest American city ever to file for Chapter 9 bankruptcy, carrying $18 billion in debt
+- Municipal bankruptcy — in 2013, Detroit became the largest American city ever to file for Chapter 9 bankruptcy, carrying $18 billion in debt

 But other cities lost their industrial base and recovered.
 Pittsburgh lost steel and reinvented itself.
 The question is not whether Detroit faced structural headwinds.
 The question is what sixty years of uncontested governance did with the time, the resources, and the authority it was given.

-The answer is visible in every boarded window and empty lot: loyalty replaced accountability, and the party label became a substitute for results.
+The answer is visible in every boarded window and empty lot.
+Loyalty replaced accountability, and the party label became a substitute for results.

-Baltimore: Where Money Goes to Die
+Baltimore — Where Money Goes to Die

 Baltimore City Public Schools spend more than $16,000 per student per year — ranking among the top five highest-spending districts in America.
 In 2024, twenty-three Baltimore schools had zero students proficient in math.